matthew-c-atu/project-app-local/README.md

 The networking between services has not been implemented correctly between the Docker compose file and in the source code of the microservices themselves.
 Specifically, the database services fails to connect to the audio-streamer service on port 9001, and the frontend fails to connect to the database on port 9002.

+For running the application locally, please see the instructions outlined in the repositories above.

 This repo exists to show how a runtime environment was planned, and to show that the CI pipeline setup for each repo above does indeed work and publish automatically and successfully to DockerHub.

 Pulls images from the following DockerHub repos: